Grinnode-live/grinnode.live/README.md

 ## What is grinnode.live
-It is an High Available (HA) API Calls service for the GRIN community
+It is an High Available (HA) public and free API Calls service for the GRIN community
 see: https://grinnode.live/